Building montreuil.dev: A Brutalist Developer Portfolio

 Custom configurations per file type:

-files for content- React component files
+- React component files

 Automated Code Quality